 What are the key 3GPP features enabling private 5G networks?

-The numerology is pretty much being able to transfer things much quicker.
+Numerology is pretty much being able to transfer things much quicker.
 You can have a flexible, basically subcarrier spacing.
-So in LTE, you had a fixed 15 kilohertz of carrier spacing in case of 5G, you have FR1 and FR2 that goes all the way up to 240 kilohertz.
+So in LTE, you had a fixed 15 kilohertz of carrier spacing.
+In the case of 5G, you have FR1 and FR2 that go all the way up to 240 kilohertz.
 So as you increase this subcarrier spacing, you have a lower short time to the interval so that you can send things quick and short bursts.

 What are the pros and cons of the three deployment modes of Private 5G Networks?

 And there will be no kind of mobility.
 Everything will be intact.
-And the other form, you know, like a hybrid form of whereby, you do have this private network, but that private network has some sort of mobility with the macro network.
+And the other form, you know, like a hybrid form whereby you do have this private network, but that private network has some sort of mobility with the macro network.
 So you could have some kind of roaming agreement between a private network and a macro network.
-And an example, people walking into the factory.
-And as they move out, they could use the same sort of devices with the same kind of same credentials done in the micro private networks going on and transitioning into the macro networks.
-Those are some of the things I can when you have a complete inland sort of private network; it gives you more control, less risk of intrusion, and better security.
-And then as you go into some kind of a completely private network that is using a slice of the public network, in that case, you have all the built-in security, but you tend to have I think it’s going to be a much lower cost because you don’t have to redeploy the network.
+An example is people walking into the factory.
+And as they move out, they could use the same sort of devices with the same kind of credentials done in the micro private networks going on and transitioning into the macro networks.
+Those are some of the things I can do when you have a complete inland sort of private network; it gives you more control, less risk of intrusion, and better security.
+And then as you go into some kind of a completely private network that is using a slice of the public network, in that case, you have all the built-in security, but you tend to have, I think it’s going to be a much lower cost because you don’t have to redeploy the network.

 What are the testing challenges and considerations for private 5G networks?

-Hema Kadia: Considering the complex deployments across all these three deployment modes and related frequencies, what are the key testing challenges or the considerations, and also how Anritsu solutions are addressing these testing challenges?
+Hema Kadia: Considering the complex deployments across all these three deployment modes and related frequencies, what are the key testing challenges or considerations, and how are Anritsu solutions addressing these testing challenges?

-So again, spectrum testing, make sure you have supplied different spectrums.
-We’re able to cater to different deployment modes – non-standalone, standalone, dual connectivity, carrier aggregation, and dual connectivity between NR and NR ad.
-And are we able to test latency at a seven-millisecond level as well as to OTA testing for millimeter wave, for instance?
-And be able to expand those millimeter wave testing not only between twenty-four to forty-three point five gigahertz, but be able to go all the way up to higher frequencies as you’re going to release 16 and early 17, for instance.
-There features that will require spectrum to be used over from two-point six gigahertz or seventy gigahertz.
-So have we trying to come up with common solutions.
+So again, in spectrum testing, make sure you have supplied different spectrums.
+We’re able to cater to different deployment modes – non-standalone, standalone, dual connectivity, carrier aggregation, and dual connectivity between NR and NR ads.
+Are we able to test latency at a seven-millisecond level as well as to OTA testing for millimeter wave, for instance?
+And be able to expand those millimeter wave testing not only between twenty-four to forty-three point five gigahertz but be able to go all the way up to higher frequencies as you’re going to release 16 and early 17, for instance.
+There are features that will require spectrum to be used over from two-point six gigahertz or seventy gigahertz.
+So we have tried to come up with common solutions.
 And it’s a lot of work to make sure that the solutions are robust and cater to different needs.